ChicoHan/Hackingtosh-HP-DesktopMini-800G4-Monterey/README.md

 # Hackingtosh-HP-DesktopMini-800G4-Monterey
- This an EFI folder for Hackingtosh HP DesktopMini 800G4 Monterey
+ This is an EFI folder for Hackingtosh HP DesktopMini 800G4 Monterey

  Now is OC 0.78